 - rapidly changing moods

 - redness of the face, neck, arms, and occasionally, upper chest

 - trouble sitting still

 For Healthcare Professionals

-Cardiac function was evaluated in twenty patients requiring TSH suppression for either thyroid goiter or following thyroidectomy and radioactive iodine therapy for thyroid cancer and in twenty age- and sex-matched controls.
+Cardiac function was evaluated in 20 patients requiring TSH suppression for either thyroid goiter or following thyroidectomy and radioactive iodine therapy for thyroid cancer and in 20 age and sex-matched controls.
 TSH suppression was associated with an increased incidence of premature ventricular beats, an increased left ventricular mass index, and enhanced left ventricular systolic function.
 The clinical significance of these changes remains to be determined.

-Endocrine side effects have included changes in symptom presentation for diabetes and adrenal cortical insufficiency.
+Frequency not reported: Changes in symptom presentation for diabetes and adrenal cortical insufficiency[Ref]